turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 | Hydration Data | GET | https://fe-apps.herokuapp.com/api/v1/fitlit/1908/hydration/hydrationData |

 #### Add new sleep, activity, and hydration data (POST)

 For the currently displayed user, you must be able to add a new sleep, hydration and activity data entry for that user.

-For example, if the currently displayed user has an ID of 50, and you want to add a new sleep entry for that user, you would want to send a JSON object through with your POST request that looks like:

 | Data Type | Verb | URL | Required Body |
 |---|---|---|---|